Engineering & Physics Department

 The engineering department at Harding has students pursuing undergraduate degrees in Biomedical, Computer, Electrical, and Mechanical Engineering as well as Physics.
 Elements of mathematics, physical science, engineering science, engineering design, and Christian ethics are interwoven to provide a balanced education in the fundamentals of the profession.
 The various degree programs are described in detail in the pages of this site.

 The Computer Engineering, Electrical Engineering and Mechanical Engineering programs are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 The educational objectives of the Harding University Computer, Electrical, Mechanical and Biomedical Engineering Programs is to produce graduates who

-- apply technical knowledge and problem-solving skills to serve community, society and profession;
+- apply technical knowledge and problem-solving skills to serve community, church, society, and profession;

-- apply fundamental concepts of engineering to pursue advance studies or continue their professional development throughout their careers; and
+- apply fundamental concepts of engineering to pursue advanced studies or continue professional development throughout their careers;

-- demonstrate an ability to communicate clearly, work in team settings effectively and function responsibly in diverse environments.
+- demonstrate an ability to collaborate with others in team settings and exhibit love and respect for others in diverse environments;